Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 We are given a data set containing tweets and a little of additional information.
 These tweets are labeled according to whether they speak about disasters or not.
-The goal of the project is simple: Making a model that automatically classifies tweets into the category "it speaks about a disaster" or it "does not speak about a disaster".
+The goal of the project is simple: Making a model that automatically classifies tweets into the category "it speaks about a disaster" or "it does not speak about a disaster".

 To do that I will use the pretrained bert model by Google that allows to extract the meaning of words (embedding).
 What it does is that it transforms words into a 768-dimensional vector, such that words with similar